Best LED Lanterns

 The overall construction seems to be up-to-par but it is worth noting that the charging handle can be concerning in terms of durability.
 As one user noted, a heavier duty version would have been appreciated.

 In times where you do not need all 400 lumens that this lantern dishes out, you can opt to merely illuminate only half of the lantern.
-Plus, you can do so in either high or low.
+You can make this adjustment in either the high or low setting.

 When both sides of the lantern are emitting light, it can last up to 2.5 hours on high and 24 hours on low.
 This total gets more than doubled when only half of the lantern is illuminated.